dart-lang/site-www/README.md

   and setup might not work if you use another shell.

 - **GNU Make**.
-  On Windows the easiest way to install Make is `choco install make` using command prompt or powershell as admin.
+  On Windows the easiest way to install Make is `choco install make` using command prompt or powershell as an admin.
   Other options include using a [subsystem][wsl].

 - **Docker**.
   We use Docker for local dev, tests, and building the site.